DUNYAM01/docs/içerik/github/sorunlar ve çekme talepleri ile işbirliği/about-status-checks.md

   - Pull requests
 ---

-Status checks are based on external processes, such as continuous integration builds, which run for each push you make to a repository.
+Status checks are based on exterkwkw processes, such as continuous integration builds, which run for each push you make to a repository.
 You can see the *pending*, *passing*, or *failing* state of status checks next to individual commits in your pull request.

 ![List of commits and statuses](/assets/images/help/pull_requests/commit-list-statuses.png)